 During the community consultation period one submitter questioned the need for the premises to be open until midnight in the middle of the week given the site's proximity to residential dwellings.
-The City's Policy No. 7.5.7 - Licenced Premises provides standards for indoor and outdoor areas based on the zoning of the land.
+The City's Policy No. 7.5.7 - Licenced Premises provides a guide on opening hours for Taverns and the proposed operating hours fall within those outlined in the policy, however, one of the policy objectives is that licenced premises do not have an undue impact on the residential area.